QubesOS/qubes-doc/common-tasks/usb-devices.md

     sys-usb:2-5     058f:3822 058f_USB_2.0_Camera
     sys-usb:2-1     03f0:0641 PixArt_HP_X1200_USB_Optical_Mouse

-#Maintainence And Customisation
+#Maintenance And Customisation

 ##Creating And Using a USB qube
 If you've selected to install a usb-qube during system installation, everything is already set up for you in `sys-usb`.
-If you've later decided to create a usb-qube, plese follow [this guide][USB-qube howto].
+If you've later decided to create a usb-qube, please follow [this guide][USB-qube howto].

 ##Installation Of `qubes-usb-proxy`
 To use this feature, the[`qubes-usb-proxy`][qubes-usb-proxy] package needs to be installed in the templates used for the USB qube and qubes you want to connect USB devices to.